 - Data distribution for applicants vetting

 US Visa annotation “IV Docs in CCD” meaning ?

-You would see “IV Docs in CCD” annotation for Immigrant Visa category.
+You would see “IV Docs in CCD” annotation for the Immigrant Visa category.
 IV means “Immigrant Visa”.
 The annotation means that the “Immigrant Visa documents are in Consular Consolidated Database”.
 It is a note for the US CBP officer at the Port of entry.
-Below is sample of how it looks.
+Below is a sample of how it looks.

 US Visa annotation “See CCD” meaning ?

-Sometimes, you may see annotation that says “See CCD”.
+Sometimes, you may see an annotation that says “See CCD”.
 It is a note to the US CBP Officer at US Port of Entry to check the Consular Consolidated Database(CCD) System.
 Anyone can get this, like B1 Visa, H4 Visa, etc. Below is an example with annotation for H4 Visa.

 The note is just an indication to CBP officer to check the CCD system.
 It could be anything, they do not disclose that information.
 It does not mean you will have any issue at Port of entry.
 If in any case, you are taken to Secondary inspection or screening, the CBP officer can look at the CCD system for getting full information.

 If you get the annotation “See CCD” on your US Visa, make sure you carry all your relevant documents that you took to the US visa stamping.
 It could be supporting documents, your company documents, your spouse visa documents, finance documents, etc. The CBP officer as needed may verify them.
 Also, your responses should be consistent with what you said in US visa stamping.
 If anything different, you may have additional scrutiny.

 You may read additional information on PIMS and CCD on State.gov Manual